CVE Risks

 Click the link to see the full list of CVEs.

-In this list, you can see each CVE ID, whether the CVE is a KEV, the CVSS score, and the date this vulnerability was first seen in your attack surface.
-Click any of the hyperlinked CVEs to view that entry in the National Vulnerability Database (NVD).
+In this list, you can see each CVE ID, its max CVSS score, exploit maturity, and a link to the vulnerability's entry in the National Vulnerability Database (NVD).

 -